interlink-project/interlink-project/docs/collaborativeenvironment/interlinkers/add_interlinker.md

     ]
     ```

-5. The final step is to upload this folder to the container interlinkers-data.
-Inside there is the folder called "interlinkers" with several separated types of interlinker.
+5. The next step is to upload this folder to the container interlinkers-catalogue.
+Inside there is the folder under "/catalogue/seed/" called "interlinkers" with several separated types of interlinker.

     ```
-    interlinkers-data (container)
+    backend-catalogue (container)
+    /catalogue/seed/ (subfolder)
     └── interlinkers
         ├── externalknowledge
         ├── externalsoftware